MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Linux-Binary-Manual.md

 * [Open MPI](./Setup-CNTK-on-Linux.md#open-mpi)

 > [!IMPORTANT]
-> We strongly recommend to follow Open MPI installation procedure described by the link above to ensure the correct work of CNTK.
+> We strongly recommend to follow the Open MPI installation procedure described by the link above.

 * For GPU systems ensure that you have the [latest NVIDIA driver](http://www.nvidia.com/drivers)
 * Download the required binary package from [CNTK Releases page](https://github.com/Microsoft/CNTK/releases) and extract it to your machine.